Miss Hunt and Mrs Prior

-During the second half of the Spring Term our topic is based around “Where Do I Live?”
-To help develop the children’s knowledge, understanding and research skills even further, we have devised a range of homework project activities to do this.
+During the first half of the Autumn Term, our topic is based around “All About Me".
+To help develop the children’s knowledge, understanding and research skills even further, we have devised a range of homework project activities to do this

 There are a range of activities from the different subjects in the curriculum, some are creative activities:

 - Create a collage self-portrait using any art materials and junk materials that you have got.

 Some activities are maths based:

 - Draw around your hand and measure how long it is using centimetres.
 Write the measurement on your hand outline.
 Can you find 3 things that are longer/taller than your hand and 3 things that are smaller/shorter than your hand, draw them and write down their measurements?

 - Use your SPAG skills to write about yourself and your family.
 Remember to check your spellings, start with a capital letter and finish with a full stop.